Who Is Jeff Goldblum?

 Geena Davis and 'The Fly'

-Jeff Goldblum went on to star with Geena Davis in the horror comedy Transylvania 6-5000 (1985).
+Goldblum went on to star with Geena Davis in the horror-comedy Transylvania 6-5000 (1985).
 The two embarked on a romance, eventually tying the knot in 1987.

 The couple again worked together in David Cronenberg's remake of the horror classic The Fly (1986).
 Goldblum earned raves for his portrayal of a scientist who undergoes a terrifying bodily and psychological transformation.
 Davis and Goldblum next co-starred together in the brightly hued extraterrestrial comedy Earth Girls Are Easy (1989).
 The two divorced in 1990 and remain friends.